metarhia/protocol/docs/protocol.rst

 ``AWAITING_TUNNEL``
 ^^^^^^^^^^^^^^^^^^^^

-The client sends a `Open Tunnel`_ chunk.
+The client sends an `Open Tunnel`_ chunk.
 The server responds either with a `New Tunnel`_ chunk, or, in the case when an existing session is being restored, with a `State Synchronization`_ chunk, to which the client responds with a `State Synchronization`_ chunk too, and both sides re-send all the